What is differential geometry: curves and surfaces: Semisolutions

-\parbf{\ref{ex:sqrt(3)}.} Note that it is sufficient to show that the surface has no geodesic loops.
-Estimate the integral of the Gauss curvature over the entire surface and over a disc in it surrounded by a geodesic loop.
+\parbf{\ref{ex:sqrt(3)}.} It is sufficient to show that the surface has no geodesic loops.
+Assume that there is a loop, estimate the integrals of the Gauss curvature over the entire surface and a disc surrounded by a geodesic loop.